St Bede's Church, Widnes: Architecture

 St Bede's is built in red sandstone with a slate roof.
-Its plan consists of a west tower, a nave with a clerestory, north and south aisles, a chancel and a south porch.
+Its plan consists of a north tower, a nave with a clerestory, east and west aisles, a chancel and a north porch.
 The tower has angle buttresses and gargoyles, and is crenellated.
 The windows in the nave are paired lancets, those in the clerestory have trefoil heads, and the tracery in the chancel windows is curvilinear.
 The entrance to the church is in the tower, and is in Decorated style.

 Inside the church the arcades are carried on alternate round and octagonal columns.
 The altar dated 1850 is said to be by A. W. N. Pugin.
 The large organ is sited under the tower.
-There is stained glass in the east window, and on the north and south sides of the chancel.
+There is stained glass in the south window, and on the east and west sides of the chancel.

 Organ

 The original pipe organ was installed by Gray and Davison in 1848 at a cost of £200.
 It was overhauled and electrified in the 1930s.
 This organ was replaced in 1979 by a two-manual organ made by George Benson in 1904 for the Independent Methodist Church in Oldham.
 It had been cleaned by Wadsworth in 1937 and was moved here, renovated and installed by J. A. Cundle and Sons of Liverpool at a cost of £3,850.
 The organ was renovated in the 2000s by Sydney Reeves, aided by a grant from the Heritage Lottery Fund.